psychotimmy/aoc2024/README.md

 Day 17 - part 1 straightforward, part 2 took a lot of working out with pen and paper and currently still has my program input hardcoded, so not included in this repository for the moment.

+Day 18 - First time implementing an A* algorithm in f77.
+Made lots of silly errors writing it (hence the slight surplus of loop variable names) but got there in the end.
+Part 2 is a simple extension and could easily be improved by either (a) searching backwards or (b) using a binary chop to more quickly land on the first case that fails.
+However, stepping through from 1024 blocks onwards is interesting to see the number of steps required gradually increase and then ... blam!
+Too slow - you can't escape now!
+Note - although I've used the A* algorithm it's actually Dijkstra as the heuristic is set to 0 - plenty fast enough for today's problem.
+But it's nice to have the more broadly useful algorithm in the bag.